 No matter your approach, the extra effort you put into maintaining visibility will pay off tenfold when you don’t have to adjust timelines or scope down the line.

-Remote personnel management
+Remote team management

 It’s important to not lose sight of the people you’re working with, whether you’re managing a remote team for the first time or your organization has been distributed for years.
 Not everyone thrives in a remote work environment, so it’s your job to keep your team happy and motivated as they navigate the day-to-day.